AppEnlight/automation/readme.markdown

        unzip packer_1.4.0_linux_amd64.zip

-2. You also need to have ansible 2.5+ installed on your machine (active virtualenv will do, your distribution should also provide that)
+2. You also need to have ansible 2.5+ installed on your machine (active virtualenv will do, your distribution should also provide `ansible` package)

 3. build images

+HTTP server will be resolving the app on 127.0.0.1 or `appenlight_dev` domains.

-Login and pass for sudo user `ubuntu:appenlight_secret`.
+Login and pass for sudo user `ubuntu:ubuntu`.

 # Examples: